 When you visit, expect to encounter the best food experience at a festival ever.
 2016 ushered a revamped in the festival’s traditional food court which is now dubbed “The Eatery”.
 Kudos to the organizers.
 It has become an upscale row of vendor booths providing a heavenly experience when you want to grab something to eat.

 A squad that grubs together, stays together and nothing adds more to it than when you stop by The Eatery which features a large exclusive variety of food like Nashville hot chicken, waffle fried chicken, Gyros with Greek Chicken, flatbreads, curry chicken shish kebabs, vegan-friendly bowls, Hash Brown Waffles, and a more eclectic menu than the traditional offer at festivals.
 “The Eatery” has freshen up the eating experience at the event that even includes a Chick-Fil-A stand, but don’t forget the fest’s popular Island Noodles kiosk and the festival’s fanciest dish, the Tropical Pineapple Chicken.

 There’s so much more about SunFest that makes it a unique music & art festival experience.
 The art is another aspect that entices people to attend SunFest to enjoy stunning art creations by professional artists and craft vendors.
 The festival’s Juried Fine Art & Craft show features the work of more than 150 national artists including jewelry, photography, sculpture, ceramics and more.
 SunFest’s focus on art creates a beautiful and entertaining environment of a music festival that continually amazes its crowd.

-For a better snapshot about SunFest and what happens when hundreds of thousands of people descend on the 5 days festival, you have to be here.
+For a better snapshot about SunFest and what happens when hundreds of thousands of people descend on the 4-day festival, you have to be here.
 Hopefully if you have made it through this last paragraph, you can continue on Twitter, Instagram or Facebook to follow what’s going on this year at #SunFestFL!